FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 <!-- **Figure 3. **Left:
 Example Turtle representation of metadata instantiation of the OHDSI Covid19Icarius study.
 Right: YAML representation of the same metadata as displayed on the left.** -->

-The Hugo backend that we created, reads in the study articles, including the YAML metadata, and produces a HTML output from that which contains the article text but also embeds the entered metadata as JSON-LD (see figure 4 and step 4).
-In order to do this, some custom processing logic is written that takes the YAML fields as input and formats this into proper RDF in accordance with the metadata model.
+The Hugo backend that we created, reads in the study articles, including the YAML metadata, and produces an HTML output from that which contains the article text but also embeds the entered metadata as JSON-LD (see Figure 4 and Step 4).
+In order to do this, some custom processing logic is written that takes the YAML fields as input and formats this into RDF in accordance with the metadata model.